UnmappedStack/TacOS/README.md

 cd ..
 make run
 ```
-You'll need to have Qemu, NASM, and Clang installed.
+You'll need to have Xorriso, Qemu, NASM, and Clang installed.
 It will automatically run in the Qemu emulator.

 The build system has a few primary commands which you can use:
  - `make run`: Builds TacOS and runs it in Qemu